l7mp/stunner/README.md

 [a](https://stackoverflow.com/questions/64232853/how-to-use-webrtc-with-rtcpeerconnection-on-kubernetes)
 [vitualization](https://stackoverflow.com/questions/68339856/webrtc-on-kubernetes-cluster/68352515#68352515)
 [story](https://stackoverflow.com/questions/52929955/akskubernetes-service-with-udp-and-tcp): there
-is no easy way to deploy a WebRTC backend service into Kubernetes to enjoy the [resiliency](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/restartIce), [scalability](https://stackoverflow.com/questions/62088089/scaling-down-video-conference-software-in-kubernetes), and [high
+is no easy way to deploy a WebRTC backend service into Kubernetes to benefit from the [resiliency](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/restartIce), [scalability](https://stackoverflow.com/questions/62088089/scaling-down-video-conference-software-in-kubernetes), and [high